Antwerp Travel Guide

-Introduction Known world wide as the diamond city, Antwerp is not only an important business centre in Europe, but it also a great stop for travelers exploring Belgium, as it contains many attractions that will engage and inspire those that take the time to discover them.
-From museums that house implements that inevitably made our modern civilization possible, to the home of one of the world’s greatest masters of the visual arts, Antwerp will prove to be more than where shiny rocks go to be sold to jewelry merchants from around the world.
+Known worldwide as the diamond city, Antwerp is not only an important business centre in Europe, but it also a great stop for travellers exploring Belgium, as it contains many attractions that will engage and inspire those that take the time to discover them.
+From museums that house implements that inevitably made our modern civilization possible, to the home of one of the world’s greatest masters of the visual arts, Antwerp will prove to be more than where shiny rocks go to be sold to jewellery merchants from around the world.

 In addition to the machine and its complete set of dies, a number of rare books can be viewed here as well, including a bible printed in five different languages.